-With expertise in farming divorces and the specific difficulties these cases can present, we offer practical and commercially-focused advice to farmers and farmers’ wives contemplating divorce.
+With expertise in farming divorces and the specific difficulties these can present, we offer practical and commercially-focused advice to farmers and farmers’ wives contemplating divorce.

-We understand the difficulty and importance of finding an outcome that meets both spouses’ needs and achieves fairness without damaging the viability of the farming business.
-As a Devon firm with rural and agricultural links, we are adept at identifying and navigating the particular issues that arise in farming cases, such as:-
+We understand the difficulty and importance of finding an outcome that meets both spouses’ needs and achieves fairness, without damaging the viability of the farming business.
+As a Devon firm with strong rural and agricultural links, we are adept at identifying and navigating the particular issues that arise in farming cases, such as:

 - The implications of a sale

 - Volatile trading climate